Michelangelo: Uh yes.

 - When shown the cat stuck up a tree, Marmalade asks the gang what their hearts tell them to do.
 With the gang having been career criminals their whole lives and not understanding what being good is, they all suggest something violent — cooking it, hurting it, eating it, singing to it — before a dumbfounded Marmalade tells them they're supposed to save it.

 - Captain Underpants: The First Epic Movie: When George and Harold introduce their bullying principal Mr. Krupp, their brief show of just how nasty he can be is a handmade comic of him torching a kitten (with a censor bar over it.)

 - In Incredibles 2, Jack-Jack's fight with the wild raccoon is 100% Played for Laughs.
 However, this is a downplayed example because for the early part of their fight, the raccoon actually holds its own.
 It's only after Jack-Jack begins unleashing a wide variety of his superpowers, that the raccoon realizes it's hopelessly out-classed and focuses on trying to get away.

 - In both Madagascar and Madagascar: Escape 2 Africa, a little elderly lady named Nana brutally beats up Alex, a fully-grown male lion, calling him a "bad kitty".

-- In Shrek, during their Falling in Love Montage, Shrek and Fiona catch a frog and a snake, and inflate them with their breath to turn them into floating balloons.
+- During their Falling-in-Love Montage, Shrek and Fiona catch a frog and a snake, and inflate them with their breath to turn them into floating balloons.

-- In Nine Lives (2016), two security guards decide to tase a cat, and this is portrayed as being funny.
+- In Nine Lives (2016), two security guards decide to taze a cat, and this is portrayed as being funny.

 - A Shot in the Dark: Inspector Clouseau, while going undercover as a hunter, angrily shoots the crow that's splattered on him... and is immediately arrested for hunting without a license.